edrewitz/xmACIS2Py/Documentation/xmACIS2.0/precipitation_summary.md

     17) bar_label_fontsize (Integer) - Default=6.
 The fontsize of the precipitation values on the top of each bar.

     18) only_label_bars_greater_than_0 (Boolean) - Default=True.
 When set to True, only columns with non-zero values are labeled.

+    19) hide_bar_labels (Boolean) - Default=False.
+To hide the bar labels, set to True.
+This is useful for users who do not want to display the precipitation amounts on top of each bar and only want the graph without the labels to reduce potential clutter.

     Returns
     -------